List of The Young and the Restless characters introduced in 2025: Holden Novak

-Owens' role was eventually revealed to be Damian Kane, the secret son of established characters Amy Lewis (Valarie Pettiford) and Nathan Hastings (Nathan Purdee/ Randy Brooks/ Adam Lazarre-White) and the older long-lost half-brother of Nate Hastings (Sean Dominic).
+Owens' role was eventually revealed to be Damian Kane, the secret son of established characters Amy Lewis (Valarie Pettiford) and Nathan Hastings, and the older long-lost half-brother of Nathan Hastings, Jr. (Sean Dominic).
 The character had been reference onscreen multiple times since Amy had returned to the soap in 2024.
 Prior to the reveal, there had been "high speculation" from critics and fans that Owens would be portraying Damian.
 In the storyline, Amy reveals to Nate that she gave birth to Nathan's child after an affair with him, but she had never told Nathan that she was pregnant and Damian grew up believing that Amy's new husband was his father, and he struggled with his death.
 Nate is shocked by Amy's revelations and Amy reveals that she is dying of leukaemia, which Damian does not know about, and she asks Nate to help track him down as she does not know his whereabouts as he went into a "tailspin" after the death of her husband.
 Amy also asks Nate to mentor and look after Damian when she dies.
 Damian and Nate eventually meet in Los Angeles.
 Owens praised Dominic for being welcoming on his first day.
 On February 3, 2025, the character is revealed to be an imposter, posing as the real Damian (Jermaine Rivers).
+In 2026, it is revealed that Holden is Malcolm Winters' son with his ex-girlfriend, Stephanie Simmons.

 Prior to the character's debut, Sloane Stephanie from TV Insider called the role "enigmatic".
-Candace Young from Soaps She Knows predicted that Nate and Damian's relationship would be similar to that of previous characters Neil Winters (Kristoff St. John) and his half-brother Malcolm Winters (Shemar Moore), with Young calling Damian the "new Malcolm".
-She characterised Damian as the "troubled sibling and a wanderer with no known address" who had not made an effort to stay in touch with his family.
-Her colleagues, Amy Mistretta and Richard Simms, called the reveal of Amy and Nathan's secret child a "shocKane development" and had previously speculated that Owens' role would be Damian.
+Candace Young from Soaps She Knows predicted that Nate and Damian's relationship would be similar to that of previous characters Neil Winters (Kristoff St. John) and his half-brother Malcolm (Shemar Moore), with Young calling Damian the "new Malcolm".
+She characterized Damian as the "troubled sibling and a wanderer with no known address" who had not made an effort to stay in touch with his family.
+Her colleagues, Amy Mistretta and Richard Simms, called the reveal of Amy and Nathan's secret child a "shocking development" and had previously speculated that Owens' role would be Damian.
 They also called Damian a "sexy newcomer" and questioned which character would catch his eye.
 Terrell Smith from What to Watch had speculated prior to the character's debut that Amy was contacting Nate to ask for an organ donation for her son.